How to Build a Workspace That Protects Your Focus

 Digital distractions operate through powerful psychological mechanisms – variable ratio reinforcement schedules, fear of missing out (FOMO), and the Zeigarnik effect (our tendency to remember incomplete tasks).

-📱 The Smartphone Problem: A Cognitive Vampire
+📱 The Smartphone Problem

 Recent neuroscience research reveals that smartphones don’t just distract when they ring – their mere presence drains cognitive resources: